 The usual dosage of cephalexin in dogs is 10 to 15 mg for each pound of body weight.
 However, concentration of the drug can vary, and you should read the instructions and follow your veterinarian’s advice thoroughly.

 Typically vets recommend owners give their dogs the drug every 8 to 12 hours, so two to three times per day.
 Owners can provide it to their dogs with or without food, though giving the medication to dogs with food can reduce the potential side effects.

 It is important that you keep up the regimen your vet has prescribed.
-Usually treatment with cephalexin lasts seven to ten days.
+Treatment with cephalexin generally lasts for seven to ten days.

 Overdose is typically not a problem, but it can cause gastrointestinal issues like diarrhea or vomiting.
 If your dog is sensitive to the drug, then it could make these problems worse and cause a dangerous reaction.
 In the case of an overdose, seek veterinary attention.

 Side Effects Of Cephalexin For Dogs

 Before giving cephalexin to your dog, your veterinarian should be made aware of any other medication your dog is taking, any history of medical conditions, especially kidney disease, and any bad reactions your dog has had to medications in the past, particularly penicillin or cephalosporins.
 Any of these can lead to complications when cephalexin is administered.